yegor256/takes/README.md

 You should see "hello, world!" at `http://localhost:8080`.

+Parameter `--port` also accepts file name, instead of a number.
+If the file exists, `FtCLI` will try to read its content and use it as port number.
+If the file is absent, `FtCLI` will allocate a new random port number, use it to start a server, and save it to the file.

 ## Logging

 The framework sends all logs to SLF4J logging facility.
 If you want to see them,